Simplified language

 Why are munitions in the sea?

 The munitions are from previous wars.
-Munitions were deployed for training and military operations.
-Weapons and explosives sank into the seas during sea battle.
-Bombs went blind that have missed their target.
+They were deployed for training and military operations.
+Weapons and explosives sank into the seas during sea battles.
+Bombs that missed their target went blind.
 At the end of the World War II in 1945, people deliberately dumped weapons and explosives in the sea to get rid of them.
 At that time, people did not worry that this could become dangerous later on.

 Baltic Sea Lübeck Bay, ammunition boxes under water